Kutuzovo, Krasnoznamensky District, Kaliningrad Oblast: History

 Unfortunately, being a border town, Schirwindt also stood directly in the line of fire between the German and Russian armies in both World Wars.
-It suffered extensive damage during the ultimately unsuccessful Russian invasion of East Prussia in World War I — as did its cross-border sister city Kudirkos Naumiestis — but was quickly rebuilt under the supervision of the Königsberg architect Kurt Frick.
+It suffered extensive damage during the ultimately unsuccessful Russian invasion of East Prussia in World War I — as did its cross-border sister city Kudirkos Naumiestis – but was quickly rebuilt under the supervision of the Königsberg architect Kurt Frick.
 Nevertheless, due to its remoteness, the settlement only grew slowly during the interwar years.

-During World War II, the Germans operated the Oflag 60 prisoner-of-war camp for Allied military officers and a subcamp of the Stalag I-D POW camp in the town.
-The town was almost completely destroyed by Red Army artillery during the East Prussian Offensive in World War II; it was the first town of pre-war Germany that was reached by Soviet infantry.
+During World War II, the Germans operated the Oflag 60 prisoner-of-war camp for Allied POWs and a subcamp of the Stalag I-D POW camp in the town.
+The town was almost completely destroyed by Soviet Red Army artillery during the East Prussian Offensive in World War II; it was the first town of pre-war Germany that was reached by Russian infantry.
 In contrast to Pillkallen (Dobrovolsk) and Goldap (Gołdap), Schirwindt was never recaptured by the Wehrmacht.
-After the war, the northern part of the formed province of East Prussia was transferred to the Soviet Union.
-The few German inhabitants still remaining in the shelled-out town were expelled in accordance to the Potsdam Agreement, and Schirwindt was renamed Kutuzovo in honour of the Napoleonic era Russian general Mikhail Kutuzov.
+After the war, the northern part of the formed province of East Prussia was transferred to the Russian SFSR of the Soviet Union.
+The few German inhabitants still remaining in the shelled-out town were expelled in accordance to the Potsdam Agreement, and Schirwindt was renamed Kutuzovo in honour of the Napoleonic era Russian general Mikhail Kutuzov, who crushed the invading forces of Imperial France in 1812.

 The town has not been rebuilt since, and the area looks approximately the same as it did immediately after the war.
 The settlement was deprived of town rights.
 It was almost completely uninhabited, and was eventually abandoned in the 2000s.
 Only part of the former school has been preserved, and now functions as a barracks for border patrol guards.
-The foundations of the old village church (Immanuelkirche), designed by Friedrich August Stüler, can still be seen in the town centre.
+The foundations of the old village church (Immanuelkirche), designed by Friedrich August Stüler and blown up by the Soviets in 1947, can still be seen in the town centre.